UPCOMING GALLERY EXHIBITIONS AND EVENTS

 Merit Awards (2): $250 + $150 Gordon Harris Art Supplies Voucher

-People’s Choice Award: $1,000
+People’s Choice: $1,000

-JUDGE – HANNAH BUCKLEY, PhD.
+JUDGE – HANNAH BUCKLEY

-Hannah Buckley is a Professor of Ecology and the Head of the School of Science at Auckland University of Technology who specialises in biological variation in community ecology and understanding the processes that structure biological communities.
+Hannah Buckley is a Professor of Ecology and Head of School of Science at Auckland University of Technology who specialises in biological variation in community ecology and understanding the processes that structure biological communities.
 Her current focus is on how a better understanding of biological diversity can be used to enhance the functioning of human-modified ecosystems, such as sand dunes, tussock grasslands and agricultural landscapes.
 She received her PhD from the University of Alberta, Canada in 2000.
 In 2016, whilst Associate Professor at Lincoln University, Buckley was awarded a Bullard Fellowship at Harvard University.
 From 2017 to 2019, she was a lead investigator in the Biological Heritage National Science Challenge.
+Buckley has co-written many publications, including ‘Predicting Ecological Change in Tussock Grasslands of Aotearoa New Zealand’, ‘Connecting through space and time: catchment-scale distributions of bacteria in soil, stream water and sediment’, and ‘Is there gender bias in reviewer selection and publication success rates for the New Zealand Journal of Ecology?’

 SPONSORS